IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README.md

 ## 1. Configuring the Mysql server
 There are multiple ways to install a MySQL on-premise server.
 For this example, we will assume that we already have a working MySQL setup.
-## 2. Installing and Enabling Auditing
+## 2. Installing and enabling auditing
 In order to install the Audit Plugin, please refer to the official MySQL [documentation](https://dev.mysql.com/doc/mysql-secure-deployment-guide/5.7/en/secure-deployment-audit.html):
 This guide provides detailed information on how to install the Audit Plugin, as well as best practices for configuring and using it in a secure manner.